louieh/dict-tiny/README.md

 **Note:**

 * Make sure the google service is available in your network environment.
 * The target-language parameter is required for deepl translator API.
 The default target-language is ZH.
 * You can view the list of target languages [here](https://www.deepl.com/docs-api/translating-text/request/).
+* The current account translation quota is 500,000 characters per month.
+If the quota is exhausted, you can use Google Translate.
+Enter the content you actually want to translate, please do not abuse this feature.